How to put these technologies together to make a working IIoT architecture

-The benefit of out-of-the-box access control and security solutions in this case is that you don’t need to have access to all those experts.
+The benefit of out-of-the-box access control and security solutions, in this case, is that you don’t need to have access to all those experts.
 Technology like Liferay DXP goes even further to be built on open-source technologies.
-The open APIs used in this IIoT platform make it easier for you to connect to the systems and tools you already have, as well as those you’ll need to add in the future.
+The open APIs used in this IIoT platform makes it easier for you to connect to the systems and tools you already have, as well as those you’ll need to add in the future.

 4. Data and content aggregation is easier

 Think about it like this.
-The data coming in from A source is formatted in the Latin Alphabet, while data from B source is in Mandarin Chinese.
-And data collected from C source is akin to barking.
-Now you have to put them all together in a legible way so you can analyze it and make rules accordingly.
+The data coming in from "A" source is formatted in the Latin Alphabet, while data from "B" source is in Mandarin Chinese.
+And data collected from "C" source is akin to barking.
+Now you have to put them all together in a legible way so you can analyze them and make rules accordingly.
 Of course, in the real world, we’re talking about technologies like radio, APIs, existing databases, etc. And the best way to see this data is in a user-friendly, integrated dashboard.

 Out-of-the-box IIoT tools are made accessible with enterprise-grade applications